Toast732/stormworks-addon-metatable-support/README.md

 ### Planned
 Let me know if anything is missing here which you think should be included.
+- Features
+     - Save metatable ids to file to ensure they stay the same, to ensure backwards compatibility.
 - Functions
      - getmetatable
      - rawset